 The U.S. Preventive Services Task Force (USPSTF or Task Force) is an independent group of national experts in prevention and evidence-based medicine that makes recommendations to primary care clinicians about preventive services.

-The USPSTF works to improve the health of all Americans by making evidence-based recommendations about a wide variety of clinical preventive services such as screenings, counseling services, and preventive medications.
+The USPSTF works to improve the health of all people nationwide by making evidence-based recommendations about a wide variety of clinical preventive services such as screenings, counseling services, and preventive medications.
 Recommendations address only services offered in the primary care setting or services referred by a primary care clinician.

 Cost Not a Factor in Determining Recommendation Grades